-At what point can the exchange of contracts occur in domestic conveyancing in Felixstowe and am I required to attend the solicitors office?
+When does exchange of contracts take place for domestic conveyancing in Felixstowe and am I required to attend the conveyancers branch?

-If you are near to our conveyancing solicitors in Felixstowe you are welcome to come in to sign the paperwork.
-However, the law practices we work with supply countrywide coverage for conveyancing and give as equally diligent and professional a job for you when communicating with you digitally.
-The signing of the sale agreement is not when everything is set in stone.
-A signed contract is necessary for the conveyancer to officially exchange when the time is right, which is ordinarily shortly after signing.
-The procedure is nowadays normally dealt with by telephone and can be very rapid, although where a long "chain" is involved, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Felixstowe)to be in the office available at the end of the phone to exchange contracts.
+Where you are near to our conveyancing solicitors in Felixstowe you are welcome to come in to sign contracts.
+That being said, the lender approved solicitors we recommend supply countrywide coverage for conveyancing and give as equally comprehensive and professional a job for you when dealing with you electronically.
+The executing of the sale agreement is not the important part.
+A signed contract is necessary for the firm to exchange contracts at the suitable time, which is ordinarily shortly after signing.
+The exchange process is is usually a five minute process, although where a long "chain" is in play, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Felixstowe)to be in the office at the appropriate time.